 Depreciation of equipment and buildings is provided for by the straight-line method over the assets' estimated useful lives.
+We review our equipment and buildings to ensure that they provide economic benefit and are not impaired.

 Amortization of improvements is provided for by the straight-line method over the term of the lease or the assets' estimated useful lives, whichever is shorter.
-Licenses and rights arising from acquisitions are amortized by the straight-line method over periods ranging from 4 to 20 years.
+Licenses and rights arising from acquisitions are amortized by the straight-line method over periods ranging from 3 to 20 years.